top of page

 Recent research has shown that up to 95% of all chronic pain and other idiopathic inflammatory conditions, such as autoimmune disease, are actually caused by the brain's response to threat, or stress.

-From Dr. Dave Clarke, founder of the Psycho-Physiologic Disorder Association: "Symptoms happen for a reason.
+From Dr. Dave Clarke, founder of the Psycho-Physiologic Disorder Association(www.symptomatic.me): "Symptoms happen for a reason.
 Pain and other symptoms not linked to organ/structure disease are usually generated by the brain due to nerve pathways that have been altered by one or more sources of stress.
 This condition is called a Psychophysiologic Disorder (PPD) because it results from a blend of psychology and physiology.
 Common stresses responsible for PPD include current life issues, a lack of self-care skills, the long-term impact of adverse childhood experience (ACEs) and somatic (body) manifestations of mental health conditions such as depression, PTSD and anxiety.
 Common sequelae of ACEs include stress-inducing personality traits (such as perfectionism, excessive self-criticism, caring for others to the detriment of oneself), repressed negative emotions (anger, fear, shame, grief, guilt) and people or situations that are triggering.
 When these stresses are identified and treated, PPD symptoms can be alleviated, often completely."

 I have personally recovered from several severe TMS/PPD conditions through prayerfully healing the emotional stress causing them.
 This work is a truly fascinating and hopeful paradigm for healing.